 At Centre for Surgery, we think it is extremely important for all patients to have a full understanding of every part of their treatment journey.
 By summarising the details of the process below, we hope this will give you a good idea of what happens during your patient journey from the time you have your first consultation with a surgeon to the day of your procedure and leading into your recovery period after surgery.

-We pride ourselves on offering complimentary cosmetic surgery consultations as we believe patients should not feel any financial pressure to commit to an invasive surgical procedure which may not be strictly medically necessary.
+We pride ourselves on offering in-depth cosmetic surgery consultations as we believe patients should have all the information they need before committing to an invasive surgical procedure which may not be strictly medically necessary.
 We invite all patients to learn more about the procedure they are interested in by coming in for a face-to-face consultation with an expert surgeon to get all the information and advice you may need to make an informed decision on whether cosmetic surgery is right for you.
-When you first attend your consultation with one of our surgeons, the first step is to confirm your personal information and important details followed by a measurement of your height and weight to make sure that you are within the safe BMI range for cosmetic surgery.
+When you first attend your consultation with one of our surgeons, the first step is to confirm your personal information and important details, followed by a measurement of your height and weight to make sure that you are within the safe BMI range for cosmetic surgery.

-The consultation is a fundamental component of the patient journey.
+The consultation is a fundamental component of a patient’s journey with us.
 It is an opportunity for each patient to be assessed as an individual so that a proposed treatment can be designed to fit one’s needs and preferences.
 Although a preliminary idea of suitability may be possible from a virtual consultation, only a face-to-face consultation can definitively confirm whether a patient is a suitable candidate for cosmetic surgery.

 During your consultation, the surgeon will take time to listen carefully without interruption to enable an accurate picture to be formed.
-A full and detailed medical history will be taken including any medicines you may be taking and this information will be used to determine your medical fitness for surgery.
+A full and detailed medical history will be taken, including any medicines you may be taking, and this information will be used to determine your medical fitness for surgery.
 The consultation is also an ideal opportunity for discussion of your ideas, concerns, and expectations and whether the surgeon is able to achieve what you are hoping for.
-In all cases, you’ll receive honest and straightforward advice based on years of experience carrying out all types of cosmetic surgery procedures.
-In many cases, there may be a range of treatment options available and the potential risks and complications of each option will be discussed.
-Cosmetic surgery, like any other type of surgery, does carry risks although these are rare when all safety protocols are adhered to fully.
-It is important that all patients have a clear understanding of the potential risks associated with a particular procedure before proceeding with surgery.
+In all cases, you will receive honest and straightforward advice based on years of experience carrying out all types of cosmetic surgery procedures.
+In many cases, there may be a range of treatment options available, and the potential risks and complications of each option will be discussed.
+Cosmetic surgery, like any other type of surgery, does carry risks, although these are rare when all safety protocols are adhered to fully.
+All patients must have a clear understanding of the potential risks associated with a particular procedure before proceeding with surgery.

 For patients who are keen to finance their procedure, your patient care coordinator will be able to guide you through a very simple three-step process which can be carried out in a matter of minutes.

-We encourage all patients to ask as many questions as they like even once they get home later that day and should reach out to our team to have any of their queries answered.
-Patients can have as many consultations as they like as we understand that having cosmetic surgery is a big decision and evidence shows that patients who ask lots of questions are often better prepared and understand their procedure well, achieving better outcomes following surgery.
+We encourage all patients to ask as many questions as they like, even once they get home later that day, and should reach out to our team to have any of their queries answered.
+Patients can have as many consultations as they like, as we understand that having cosmetic surgery is a big decision.
+Evidence shows that patients who ask lots of questions are often better prepared and understand their procedure well, achieving better outcomes following surgery.